o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-structure.md

 ---
 linkTitle: O3DE Docs Structure
 title: The Open 3D Engine (O3DE) Docs Structure
-description: A guide to the Open 3D Engine (O3DE) Documentation repository structure.
+description: A guide to the Open 3D Engine (O3DE) documentation repository structure.

 weight: 600
 ---

 {{< preview-new >}}

 There are many folders and files in the O3DE docs directory structure.
-If you are a new contributor, it can be a puzzle to sort out where to find or place topics and images you'd like to contribute.
-The structure is actually easy to navigate when you know a couple specific high level directories.
+If you are a new contributor, it can be a puzzle to sort out where to find or place topics and images that you'd like to contribute.
+The structure is easier to navigate when you understand two key high-level directories.

 * `/content/docs/`: The root directory of the Markdown (`.md`) files that make up the documentation for the various O3DE guides.